ZeshanZa/CS370-Project-/documentation.md

 ## Technical Documentation
+## PostgreSQL
+We used a postgre database thats hosted on amazon RDS through our virutal enviornment and djangoproject settings we have the databases credentials for access to contributors.
+We utlized the SQLs eazy write and read functions through our models to create tables that correlted with each users credentials for easy retrieval for all of our apps
 ## Backend

 Our Backend is created on Django a python web framemwork that uses the model-template-views architecture and we all created one virtual environement that stores all requriements needed to begin making contributions